 How to Talk to Your Kids About Bark

-It’s easy for parents to understand why they need Bark to help keep their kids safe.
+It’s easy for parents to get how Bark can help keep their kids safe.
 But unfortunately, that doesn’t mean their kids will immediately understand the benefits of using our content monitoring, screen time management, and web filtering features.
-A family is a partnership, and everyone should work together when it comes to digital safety.
+A family is a team, and it’s great when everyone works together when it comes to digital safety.
 Talking to your kids about why Bark is so important can get everyone on the same page.

-Parents have to do everything they can to help protect their kids from the worst of the online world, and monitoring with Bark lets them do exactly that.
-But that doesn’t mean kids will be thrilled about the decision — they may even get upset.
-But parents can reach them more easily by using real-world examples to help them understand why content monitoring, screen time management, and web filtering are necessary.
+Parents have to do everything they can to help protect their kids from digital dangers, and Bark lets them do exactly that.
+Kids may balk at what our service does, but you can reach them more easily by using real-world examples to help them understand why content monitoring, screen time management, and web filtering are necessary.
 Here are some conversation starters for all three features of Bark.

 Start the conversation: “You know how when you first got your permit, you had to have someone driving with you to help you watch for hazards on the road?
 That’s kind of how Bark works — it helps me watch out for bad drivers on social media who might be putting you in danger.”